fckuligowski/trino-exercise/README.md

 # Build and Deploy a Trino Docker Image
 To create the container image of the Trino application, I first created an [Artifact Registry](https://cloud.google.com/artifact-registry/docs) in GCP.
 ```
-gcloud artifacts repositories create trino-docker --repository-format=docker --location=us-central1 --description="Docker repository"
+gcloud artifacts repositories create trino-docker --repository-format=docker --location=us-central1 \
+--description="Docker repository"
 ```

-Next, I created a 'trino-test' directory to hold all my work and downloaded the Trino Git repo.
+Next, I created a 'trino-test' directory to hold all my work and then downloaded the Trino Git repo.
 ```
 mkdir -p ~/trino-test; cd ~/trino-test
 git clone https://github.com/trinodb/trino.git
 ```
 The [core/docker](https://github.com/trinodb/trino/tree/master/core/docker) folder of that repo holds the commands for creating a new Trino container image.
-There is a shell script that will create it for you, but it has commands to create both an 'amd' and an 'arn' compatible executable, and the 'arn' command won't work in the GCP Cloud Shell (it uses an amd type processor), so I commented this line (31) out of the [core/docker/build-remote.sh](https://github.com/trinodb/trino/blob/master/core/docker/build-remote.sh) script.
+There is a shell script that will create it for you, but it has commands to create both an 'amd' and an 'arm' compatible executable, and the 'arm' command won't work in the GCP Cloud Shell (it uses an amd type processor), so I commented this line (31) out of the [core/docker/build-remote.sh](https://github.com/trinodb/trino/blob/master/core/docker/build-remote.sh) script.
 ```
 #docker build ${WORK_DIR} --pull --platform linux/arm64 -f arm64.dockerfile -t ${CONTAINER}-arm64 --build-arg "TRINO_VERSION=${TRINO_VERSION}"
 ```
-With that, I could build the container image with the build-remote.sh script, tag the image with the GCP Artifact Registry path, and push the container image to that ```trino-docker`` Artifact Repo.
+With that, I could build the container image with the build-remote.sh script, tag the image with the GCP Artifact Registry path, and push the container image to that 'trino-docker' Artifact Repo.
 Version '365' was chosen because it seem to be a recent and stable build.
 ```
 cd ~/trino-test/trino/core/docker
 ./build-remote.sh 365   # Have to comment out the docker build stmt for arm first